JeansLli/Count_decomp/README.md

 cd persistable
 ```

-## The first vision is to create random points and build bifiltrations on them.
+## The first version
+Create random points and build bifiltrations on them.
 Run
 ```
 python experiment_count_decomp_v1.py

 ```
 The results are stored in `path-to-repository/experiment_result_v1`

-## The second vision is to fix a simplicial complex (complete graph with n vertices) and build different bifiltrations on it.
+## The second version
+Fix a simplicial complex (complete graph with n vertices) and build different bifiltrations on it.
 Run
 ```
 python experiment_count_decomp_v2.py
 ```